iamxpy/SimpleDB/README.md

 ### Requirement of the Course

 1. The projects require few knowledge of database, but in project 4, you might have to learn some concepts of transaction management through google or relevant books.
-Also, the references I recommend in the end of this article might help.
+Also, the references I recommend at the end of this article might help.

 2. You need to know the basic grammar of Java, and it would be better if you have learned concurrency in Java (needed in Project 4).
 Additionally, I change Ant (which is recommended by the course) to Maven, so if you would like to run my code, you will also need to learn some basic concept in Maven (e.g. the use of POM file).